H2 Economics

 Read the mark scheme like an examiner

 We project the SEAB mark scheme alongside two sample answers — one L2, one L3 — and identify the exact phrases that earned the upgrade.
-Learning to read the mark scheme like an examiner is the single biggest mindset shift in Econs.
+Learning to read the mark scheme like an examiner is the single biggest mindset shift in Economics.

 - 85 – 90 min · Retrieval set